George Quentin Chance

 - Member British Institute of Radiology and Fracture Radiologists

-- Consultant Radiologist Manchester Municipal Hospital
+- Consultant Radiologist at Manchester Municipal Hospital

 - 1947 – Director of Diagnostic Radiology, Derbyshire Royal Infirmary, Derby